-The session was filmed and the video will be posted soon.
+The session was filmed and the video is available here.
 Future classes to be announced.

 California Apartment Association (CAA) is the nation’s largest statewide trade group representing owners, investors, developers, managers and suppliers of rental homes and apartment communities.
 CAA offers many products and services including up-to-date rental forms, low-cost resident screening services and inexpensive educational classes.

 Yolo Conflict Resolution Center (YCRC) offers low cost mediation services.

 Property owners are billed for the water, sewer and garbage fees, per.
 City of Davis municipal code (32.01.140, 33.04.040, 39.03.230).
 There are no regulations prohibiting landlords from passing on charges to their tenants.